selewirre/stellar_system_creator/README.md

 8. Use Render image options to add/remove lines of interest (e.g. habitability zone, orbit, frostline, etc.), labels etc.
 9. Add celestial objects or systems from file.
 10. Make Rendering Settings permanent.
+11. Drag and drop files to be loaded on a new system tab.

 What you can NOT do with the GUI just yet:
 1. Create planetary binaries.